|

 seems most prevalent in industries such as consumer electronics and

 automobiles.
-Both
+Both the Ford

-tied to the rate of the slowest step, either by a physical line, or a
+rate of the slowest step, either by a physical line, or a card.
+Safety time, the time we need to take care

-of synchronous manufacturing.
-Let’s
+subsets of synchronous manufacturing.
+Let’s now turn

-their implicit treatment of the constraint or slowest step.
-Both systems seek to synchronize the
+treatment of the constraint or slowest step.

-or by kanban cards.
-The constraint,
+slowest step, either by a physical moving line or by kanban cards.
+The constraint, in-turn, can be

-in-turn, can be synchronized to the external market demand.
+synchronized to the external market demand.
 Exploitation

 of these systems occurs via “line balancing” and also by inventory reduction

 in just-in-time.
-The
+The Theory of

-Theory of Constraints production solution, drum-buffer-rope, in contrast is explicit
+Constraints production solution, drum-buffer-rope, in contrast is explicit

 in it’s recognition of the existence of constraints.
 As such, only the key control points of raw